Call us now:

 Table of Contents

-Foreign investors wishing to buy an apartment in Pattaya must first identify the options that are legally permitted under Thai law.
-There are two main forms of acquisition: purchasing a licensed condominium within the legal limits provided for by law, or signing a duly registered long-term lease agreement.
+Foreign investors wishing to buy an apartment in Pattaya must first identify the legally permitted options under Thai law.
+They can either purchase a licensed condominium within the legal limits or sign a duly registered long-term lease agreement.

 Buying a condominium apartment: full ownership subject to conditions

 Under the Condominium Act B.E.
-2522, a foreigner can become the full owner of an apartment located in a condominium provided that two criteria are strictly met.
+2522, a foreigner can fully own an apartment in a condominium if two criteria are strictly met.

-The first criterion is that the building must have an official condominium license issued by the competent authorities.
-Without this license, the property cannot be registered as freehold in the name of a foreign national.
+First, the building must have an official condominium license issued by the competent authorities.
+Without this license, the property cannot be registered as freehold in a foreigner’s name.

-The second criterion requires that the maximum quota of 49% of the building’s living space that can be owned by foreigners be respected.
-In other words, foreigners may only jointly own a maximum of 49% of the lots in the project, with the majority (at least 51%) remaining in the hands of Thai nationals.
-The purpose of this rule is to ensure that Thai nationals retain majority control of condominiums.
+Second, the maximum quota of 49% of the building’s living space that can be owned by foreigners must be respected.
+Foreigners can own no more than 49% of the lots in the project, with at least 51% remaining under Thai ownership.
+This rule ensures that Thai nationals retain majority control of the condominium.

 Signing a 30-year lease agreement: an alternative with exclusive right of use

-When the purchase of a condominium is not possible, either because the building does not have the required license or because the foreign quota has been reached, foreign investors may consider signing a long-term lease agreement, which constitutes an exclusive right to use the property without transfer of ownership.
+When purchasing a condominium is not possible, either because the building lacks the required license or because the foreign quota has been reached, foreign investors may consider signing a long-term lease agreement.
+This agreement grants an exclusive right to use the property without transferring ownership.

-This lease, which has a maximum term of 30 years and is non-renewable, must be drawn up in writing and registered with the Land Office in order to be legally enforceable against third parties.
-Registration of the lease is a condition of its validity.
-If it is not registered, the lease would be limited to a term of three years and would not protect the occupant in the event of sale or death of the property owner.
+The lease can last up to 30 years and is non-renewable.
+It must be drawn up in writing and registered with the Land Office to be legally enforceable against third parties.
+Registration is essential for the lease’s validity.
+Without registration, the lease term would be limited to three years and would not protect the occupant in case of the property’s sale or the owner’s death.

-The lease may provide for different payment terms: it may be paid in a single installment at the time of signing, or in installments throughout the term of the lease.
-These terms must be formalized in the contract.
+The lease agreement can include different payment terms.
+The payment can be made as a lump sum at signing or in installments throughout the lease term.
+These terms must be clearly stated in the contract.

 Step 2: Conducting due diligence to buy a condo in Pattaya

-Once a suitable property or lease option has been identified, conducting a due diligence is crucial to avoid legal risks.
-The due diligence process includes verification of land title and ownership, ensuring that the property is free from encumbrances, and confirming compliance with zoning and construction regulations.
+Once you identify a suitable property or lease option, conducting due diligence is crucial to avoid legal risks.
+The due diligence process involves verifying land title and ownership, ensuring the property is free from encumbrances, and confirming compliance with zoning and construction regulations.

 The most secure land title in Thailand is the Chanote (Nor Sor 4 Jor).
-It provides full ownership rights and clear land boundaries.
-Other types like Nor Sor 3 or Nor Sor 3 Gor provide only possessory rights and may pose legal complications.
-A lawyer should confirm that the seller has legitimate ownership or leasing rights over the property.
+It grants full ownership rights and clearly defines land boundaries.
+Other titles, like Nor Sor 3 or Nor Sor 3 Gor, provide only possessory rights and may cause legal complications.
+A lawyer should verify that the seller has legitimate ownership or leasing rights over the property.

-If the property is held by a company, the buyer should verify the company’s registration documents, including the Company Affidavit, shareholders list, and board resolutions authorizing the sale.
+If the property is held by a company, the buyer should check the company’s registration documents, including the Company Affidavit, shareholders list, and board resolutions authorizing the sale.

-A property lawyer must investigate whether the property is free of encumbrances such as mortgages, servitudes, or litigation.
-It is also important to verify zoning regulations, road access, and building permits if construction is involved.
+A property lawyer must check whether the property is free of encumbrances such as mortgages, servitudes, or litigation.
+It’s also important to verify zoning regulations, road access, and building permits if construction is involved.

-Once the property passes legal checks, a Reservation Agreement is signed.
+Once the property passes legal checks, the buyer signs a Reservation Agreement.
 This agreement outlines the buyer’s intent to purchase the property and reserves it for a limited time.
-It usually involves the payment of a reservation deposit and defines the agreed price, timeframe for signing the final contract, and penalties for withdrawal or breach.
-Although this contract does not transfer ownership, it secures the buyer’s rights pending the final Sale and Purchase Agreement.
+It typically involves a reservation deposit and defines the agreed price, the timeframe for signing the final contract, and penalties for withdrawal or breach.
+Although this contract does not transfer ownership, it secures the buyer’s rights until the final Sale and Purchase Agreement is signed.

 Step 4: Executing the Sale and Purchase Agreement (SPA) to buy a condo in Pattaya

 The SPA is the principal legal document that formalizes the transaction.
-This contract must be written in Thai and often accompanied by an English translation for foreign parties.
-It includes the identity of the parties, purchase price, payment schedule, legal description of the property, and allocation of tax liabilities and registration costs.
-For leasehold arrangements, the SPA may also include terms regarding the construction of a condo and obligations of the lessor.
-The execution of the SPA legally binds both parties to the transaction.
+This contract must be written in Thai and is often accompanied by an English translation for foreign parties.
+It includes the identities of the parties, purchase price, payment schedule, legal description of the property, and the allocation of tax liabilities and registration costs.
+For leasehold arrangements, the SPA may also include terms related to the construction of a condo and the obligations of the lessor.
+Signing the SPA legally binds both parties to the transaction.

 Get expert legal guidance.

-When you buy a condo in Pattaya, Thai law requires that all funds used in the transaction originate from outside Thailand.
+When buying a condo in Pattaya, Thai law requires that all funds used in the transaction come from outside Thailand.
 These funds must be converted into Thai Baht by a local bank and documented with a Foreign Exchange Transaction Form (FET Form) for amounts exceeding USD 50,000.

 The buyer must ensure that the name on the transfer matches the name on the SPA and land documents to avoid delays or legal disputes.
-This form is required to complete the property registration and is essential when repatriating funds later.
+This form is necessary to complete the property registration and is crucial when repatriating funds later.

 Step 6: Transferring ownership to buy a condo in Pattaya

 To complete the process of buying a condo in Pattaya, the transfer of ownership rights must be officially registered at the Land Department.
-This step is essential to make the transaction legally binding.
+This step is essential for making the transaction legally binding.
 Both parties, or their legal representatives, must be present on the scheduled day.
 The Land Officer will examine the documentation and record the new ownership or lease in the land registry.

 The transaction becomes legally effective only after the payment of government duties.
-These include a transfer fee based on the appraised value, as well as other applicable taxes such as stamp duty, Specific Business Tax, or Withholding Tax depending on the seller’s profile.
-These amounts and their allocation should be set out in the Sale and Purchase Agreement.
+These include a transfer fee based on the appraised value, along with other applicable taxes such as stamp duty, Specific Business Tax, or Withholding Tax, depending on the seller’s profile.
+The Sale and Purchase Agreement should specify these amounts and their allocation.
 Once registration is completed and fees are paid, the legal transfer is final.

 After buying a condo in Pattaya, foreigners are advised to apply for a Yellow Book (Tabien Baan).
-It is a registration document that proves residency and facilitates interaction with Thai authorities, although it does not confer ownership.
+This registration document proves residency and facilitates interaction with Thai authorities, although it does not confer ownership.

-Additionally, the Pink ID Card can be obtained as a national ID for foreigners with a Yellow Book.
+Additionally, foreigners with a Yellow Book can obtain a Pink ID Card, which serves as a national ID.
 It simplifies interactions with local banks, hospitals, and government institutions.

 Conclusion

-The legal journey to buy a condo in Pattaya requires many legal steps—from property selection and due diligence to fund transfers and registration.
-As understanding the legal framework and choosing the proper legal structuring can get tricky, it is highly recommended to seek legal help when investing t in Chian Mai’s real estate.
-Foreign buyers should always work with experienced property lawyers to ensure that they remain compliant every step of the way.
+The legal journey to buy a condo in Pattaya involves many steps—from property selection and due diligence to fund transfers and registration.
+Since understanding the legal framework and choosing the right legal structure can be tricky, it is highly recommended to seek legal help when investing in Chiang Mai’s real estate.
+Foreign buyers should always work with experienced property lawyers to ensure compliance every step of the way.

 FAQ